CodePlusOneYT/cafoli-crm-2.0/CLOUDFLARE_SETUP.md

 **IMPORTANT**: Make sure the value field is not empty when you set the environment variable.
 The value should be exactly: `https://polished-marmot-96.convex.cloud` (without quotes, no trailing spaces).

+**IMPORTANT**: Make sure the value field is not empty when you set the environment variable.
+The value should be exactly: `https://polished-marmot-96.convex.cloud` (without quotes, no trailing spaces).

 1. Go to your Cloudflare Pages dashboard
 2. Select your project (cafoli-crm or similar)
 3. Navigate to **Settings** → **Environment Variables**